Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ceph/ceph-user-scenarios.md

   volumeMode: Block
 ```

-This manifest creates the additional Block PVC, which can then be attached to the Virtual Machine as an extra DataVolume.
+This manifest creates the additional Block PVC, which can then be attached to the Virtual Machine as an extra `DataVolume`.

+By automating the creation of `StorageClass` objects and abstracting much of the complexity involved in provisioning persistent volumes, Ceph simplifies the operational tasks for administrators.
+Whether you're dealing with container workloads or VMs, the consistent and unified approach provided by {{{ docsVersionInfo.k0rdentName }}} Ceph, integrated through `MiraCeph`, streamlines storage management and enhances operational reliability without requiring extensive manual configuration.